DMD-Code-Fellows/Parking-IoT-Common/README.md

 5. You can now use its classes in your project.

 ## Documentation
-See the library documentation for further details:
+See this library's documentation for further details:

 https://dmd-code-fellows.github.io/Parking-IoT-Common/